 How to Beat a Stunt Driving Charge in Ontario

-While it is always recommended to combat your stunt driving conviction with an experienced lawyer, some drivers opt to do so alone to avoid additional legal fees.
-Should you choose to fight your ticket without legal assistance, keep these tips in mind:
+While many drivers hire a licensed paralegal or lawyer to resolve their stunt driving conviction, some drivers opt to do so alone to avoid additional legal fees.
+If you choose to fight your ticket without legal assistance, keep these tips in mind:

 - Reinstate your licence and present this to a prosecutor.